AlexisVaBel/spring-ripper/README.md

 # spring-ripper
-going through spring with info by lavcraft(K.Tolkachev) (Joker 2017), build with maven
-Trying to fix up, this kind of knowledges
+Maven two modules project (parent and child)
+Includes Custom Spring Boot starter

+all steps based on lavcraft(K.Tolkachev) and his co-speaker (Jocker 2017),

-Important: if use Inteliji Idea (i use v2016), need to install lombok and spring plugins then turn on annotation processor
+Important: if use Inteliji Idea (i use v2016), need to install lombok and spring plugins,
+                                               install sping assistant
+                                               then turn on annotation processor

+-Dspring.profiles.active=зимаТута       (active profile to  VM options)

+Stuck on : @ConditionalOnProperty - doesn`t work - find suggestions,and suggestion is under
+for module need to set <packaging> pom </packaging> - to set it of part of parents pom